ldb/tfc-badge/readme.md

 - On each run, Terraform Cloud informs this server ("_tfcbd_") using a [webhook notification](https://www.terraform.io/docs/cloud/workspaces/notifications.html)
 - _tfcbd_ stores the result in memory
 - Upon request, _tfcbd_ renders a status badge that can be embedded into READMEs
+- For each run, _tfcbd_ can publish annotations to Grafana

 ## Design decisions